benmezger/blog/content/notes/2025-12-23--15-09-32Z--system_design_databases_data_models_and_indexing.md

 -   Data needs to be reconstructible
     -   Focuses on non-durable data
 -   Useful for data that doesn't change much, caching, etc
--   Trade-off of now having the most updated value
+-   Trade-off of not having the most updated value
 -   Important data is generally not stored in these databases
 -   Examples are:
     -   MemcachedDB